Young-won/deepbiome/docs/source/usage.rst

     evaluation = deepbiome.deepbiome_prediction(log, network_info, path_info, num_classes = 1, number_of_fold=None)

-If `number_of_fold` is setted as `k`, the function will predict the output of the first `k` folds' samples.
+If `number_of_fold` is set as `k`, the function will predict the output of the first `k` folds' samples.

-This function provide the prediction result as a numpy array with a shape of (number of fold, number of samples).
+This function provides the prediction result as a numpy array with a shape of (number of folds, number of samples).

 Cheatsheet for running the project on console